- Applications - General

 Products5.1 Are the chips consumables?

-If taken care of using the cleaning protocol after every use, the chips can be used and reused many times.
+Nadia instrument and Nadia Innovate chips are consumables that are discarded after a run.
+The µencapsulator system uses glass chips, that when taken care of by using the cleaning protocol after every use, the chips can be reused many times.

-Normally the chips and system are cleaned by flushing through with 1% detergent, acetone and then air (to dry the system/chip).
+Normally the chips and system are cleaned by flushing through with 1% detergent, 100% isopropanol and then air (to dry the system/chip).
+Contact support@Dolomite-bio.com for a detailed cleaning protocol.

 We are able to advise you and produce system quotes on products if you are unsure of what you need to run your application.
 Please contact us.